LearnFL/proj-web-pig-game/README.md

 # JavaScript Pig Game

 ### Process
 JavaScript, HTML, CSS.
 Names are editable.
+The game is not really optimized for a small screen.

 ### Consideration
 Since we know that the game begins with the player `player--0`, a smarter way to switch currect player is: